Frequently Asked Questions

 YOUR RIGHTS AND OPTIONS

-What am I Giving Up by Staying in the CDK Settlement Class?
+11. What am I Giving Up by Staying in the CDK Settlement Class?

-Unless you exclude yourself from the CDK Settlement Class you will remain in the CDK Settlement Class, which means you will give up your right to sue CDK on your own for the claims described in the CDK Settlement Agreement.
+Unless you excluded yourself from the CDK Settlement Class you will remain in the CDK Settlement Class, which means you will give up your right to sue CDK on your own for the claims described in the CDK Settlement Agreement.
 You also will be bound by any decisions by the Court relating to the CDK Settlement.
 If you have any questions, you can speak with Class Counsel for free, or you can speak with your own lawyer (at your own expense).
 The CDK Settlement Agreement, including the specific releases that are excerpted in part below, is available here.
-If you remain in the CDK Settlement Class, that means that, upon the “Effective Date,” you will release all “Dealership Released Claims” (as defined below) against the “CDK Releasees” (as defined below) with the exception of certain claims that are specified below.
+If you remained in the CDK Settlement Class, that means that, upon the “Effective Date,” you released all “Dealership Released Claims” (as defined below) against the “CDK Releasees” (as defined below) with the exception of certain claims that are specified below.

 “Dealership Released Claims” means any and all claims and causes of action (whether class, representative, individual or otherwise), existing as of or prior to the Effective Date whether asserted or unasserted, known or unknown, suspected or unsuspected, foreseen or unforeseen, actual or contingent, liquidated or unliquidated, that CDK Settlement Class members (“CDK Settlement Class Releasors”) have against CDK Releasees (i) that were asserted in Dealership Class Plaintiffs’ complaints previously filed in MDL Litigation 2817 (including the Complaint), or (ii) that arise out of or relate to the facts, agreements, conspiracies, communications, or announcements alleged in such complaints under any antitrust, unjust enrichment, unfair competition, unfair practices, trade practices, price discrimination, unitary pricing, racketeering, contract, civil conspiracy or consumer protection law, whether under federal, state, local or foreign law, including claims for damages (whether actual, punitive, treble, compensatory, or otherwise), costs, fees, expenses, penalties, and attorneys’ fees; provided, however, that nothing herein shall release any claim involving any negligence, personal injury, breach of contract, bailment, failure to deliver lost goods, damaged or delayed goods, product defect, securities, or other claims relating to CDK’s DMS.
 For clarity, Dealership Released Claims do not include any and all claims, demands, and causes of action that CDK Settlement Class Releasors have against CDK Releasees, whether known or unknown, foreseen or unforeseen, suspected or unsuspected, actual or contingent, liquidated or unliquidated, that relate in any way to any data breach, cyberattack, or cybersecurity incident, including but not limited to any data breach, cyberattack, and/or security incident publicly reported in June 2024 involving CDK’s DMS.